EVerest/everest-core/docs/source/explanation/getting-started/get-started-sw.rst

 Of course, you can change the functionality of those modules or add your custom ones to the whole module stack.

-In very short terms, a new module can be created by describing its structure via a manifest file and interface files.
+In simple terms, a new module can be created by describing its structure via a manifest file and interface files.
 After that, an EVerest helper tool (ev-cli) will create the necessary files as stub files, so that you can implement the details.
 The EVerest framework will also know how the modules can be connected